Billy Sharp scores twice as Sheffield United win a potentially season shaping encounter against 10 man West Brom

-Sheffield United versus West Bromwich Albion: Billy Sharp settles potentially season defining clash
+Sheffield United v West Brom Highlights: Billy Sharp settles potentially season defining clash

 Make no mistake about it, this match was big.
 Maybe not the biggest either team will contest between now and the end of the season.
 Or even the most important.